bcatalfo/toastfinancial/README.md

 - - - Switch to business version when you click on business
 - - Secondary Header
 - - - Search bar
-- - - Sign in
-- - - - Allow switching between business and personal sign-ins
 - Make favicon